Strangeways Prison riot: Background

 Prisoners felt their complaints about conditions were being ignored.
-Remand prisoners were only allowed out of their cells for eighteen hours per week, and Category A prisoners (Note: Category A prisoners are those whose escape would be highly dangerous to the public or national security.) were locked in their cells for twenty-two hours a day, and rarely left their cells except for "slopping out", a one-hour exercise period each day or a weekly shower.
+Remand prisoners were allowed out of their cells for only eighteen hours per week, and Category A prisoners (Note: Category A prisoners are those whose escape would be highly dangerous to the public or national security.) were locked in their cells for twenty-two hours a day, and rarely left their cells except for "slopping out", a one-hour exercise period each day or a weekly shower.
 In March 1990, Dominic Noonan was transferred from Strangeways to HM Prison Hull.
 Noonan was the organiser of the Prisoners' League Association (PLA), an organisation formed in 1989 which campaigned for prisoners' rights.
 Its aims included initiating legal proceedings against prison staff for mistreatment of prisoners and picketing outside prisons in which prisoners were mistreated.
 The PLA were active at Strangeways, and Noonan's transfer demonstrated prison officers were aware of rising tensions inside the prison.

 On 26 March 1990, Barry Morton was taken to the "punishment block" and strip-searched after being visited by his mother, as prison officers believed she had brought drugs into the prison for him.
 During a struggle he sustained a black eye and swollen nose, and the following day he was released back into the main prison along with another prisoner, Tony Bush.
 Later the same day, Morton and Bush climbed onto the roof of the prison and staged a twenty-hour rooftop protest.
 On 31 March there was a thirty-minute sit-down protest in the chapel after a film was shown; the protest ended after a prison officer promised to listen to the prisoners' grievances.
 The same evening it is reported that a black prisoner was assaulted by prison officers in front of other prisoners, and injected with Largactil - a sedative used to control prisoners, known in prisons as the "liquid cosh".
 Prisoners then decided to stage a further protest in the chapel the following day, 1 April.